anthony-blynk/idf-blynk-mqtt/README.md

 # Setup

-This uses the Blynk component, and that has a dependency on the ESP32 Arduino IDF Component which will be installed automatically.
+This uses a Blynk IDF component, and that has a dependency on the ESP32 Arduino IDF Component which will be installed automatically.

 Clone this repo.